omega8cc/boa/docs/INSTALL.md

 Ægir/Hostmaster and one Octopus tenant — on the private hostname `aegir.local`, with no public IP or DNS.
 It is meant for local development and testing on your own machine.

-It must run inside a virtual machine or an LXC/container guest, not directly on bare metal, on Devuan — or on a compatible Debian release, which the installer first migrates to Devuan for you via `autoinit`.
+It must run inside a real virtual machine — not in an LXC or other container guest, which shares the host kernel and is not supported, and not directly on bare metal — on Devuan — or on a compatible Debian release, which the installer first migrates to Devuan for you via `autoinit`.
 As with a public install, add your SSH key to `root` before you start.
 You do not need to specify a hostname, an Octopus username, or any public DNS.